Dipsastraea speciosa: Description

 Dipsastraea speciosa has rounded to very elongated corallites, with diameters of 10 to 15 mm.
 The corallites are separated by broad walls, with a distance of 3 to 6 mm between individual corallites.
 This species can be distinguished from the more common Dipsastraea pallida, with which it has often been confused, by its septa, which are fine, numerous, and regularly spaced.
 Both the septa and costae have fine, evenly spaced teeth.

 Colonies of Dipsastraea speciosa are massive in their growth habit.
 The corallites are crowded together, subcircular, with calices up to 12 mm in diameter.
 Their coloration ranges, including pale grey, green or brown, usually with calices of contrasting color.
 Colonies of Dipsastraea speciosa tend to be massive.

 Habitat

 It is a tropical coral found in all shallow, tropical reef environments in the Indian and Pacific Oceans.
 It can be found at depths ranging from 0 to 40m.
 It can be found in all reef environments, sub-tidal on rocks, rocky reefs, outer reef channels, black and fore-slopes and in lagoons.
-Dipsastraea speciosa prefers waters ranging from 23° to 29° Celsius but can tolerate temperatures slightly above and below.
+Dipsastraea speciosa prefers waters ranging from 23° to 29 °C but can tolerate temperatures slightly above and below.